 As a result, anyone visiting the park during this time needs to be prepared for the conditions with plenty of water in their water bottles.
 You should expect to hike only during the early morning and evening to avoid the midday heat.

 Alternatively, winter is another great time to visit if you want to avoid the largest of crowds.
 By December and January, you can often get a mid-week campsite with relative ease, though the park is seeing more and more winter visitors each year.

 Best time for bird watching

-The best time for bird watching in Joshua Tree National Park is during the early spring months of March and April.
+The best time for bird watching in Joshua Tree National Park is from March to April.

 Although birding in Joshua Tree is excellent all year long, the spring months often give you the chance to see transient bird species that stop in the park during their semi-annual migration.

 Warblers commonly migrate through the park during the spring and many birds that overwinter in Joshua Tree will stick around until at least mid-March.
 Sometimes, large groups of hundreds of turkey vultures will even stop in the park during their spring migration, which is truly a sight to see.

 The best time for mountain biking in Joshua Tree National Park is from November to February.

 During these times, you can expect nice weather and minimal traffic on the park’s roads.
 Plus, the winter, late fall, and early spring all bring cool daytime temperatures, which means going on a long bike ride is that much more enjoyable.